 Behavior.
 Coaches, players and institutional personnel must remember that they are representatives of an institution of higher learning, its faculty, administration and student body.
 As such, they are expected to conduct themselves in a manner which would reflect credit on their team, institution, region and the NJCAA.
-Student-athletes, coaches and institutional personnel who are representing the NJCAA or NJCAA member colleges are subject to all NJCAA rules, regulations and penalties as stated in the NJCAA Handbook as well as local, state and federal laws.
+Student-athletes, coaches and institutional personnel who are participating in NJCAA events are subject to all NJCAA rules, regulations and penalties as stated in the NJCAA Handbook as well as local, state and federal laws.
 Inappropriate and unacceptable behavior by coaches, players or institutional personnel will not be tolerated before, during, or after contests; at the hotel or in public while representing their college.
 This Code of Conduct does not replace Article XVIII of the NJCAA Handbook.
 Unacceptable forms of behavior include, but are not limited to:

 Behavior.
 I understand that aggressive dogs are not permitted to attend Pawlins, and that if my dog acts aggressively or exhibits unacceptable behavior that they may be separated from the other dogs.
 Pawlins will use reasonable efforts to consult pet parents about behavioral issues and ways to address them, however some dogs may be asked not to return to Pawlins.